thobl/geometric-flip-schelling-experiments/README.md

 Use cmake to compile the code in `code/`.
 Make sure to use `code/release/` as build directory so that the experiment script can find it.
-Usually this should work somewhat like this:
+Usually this should work somewhat like this (TODO: update how this is done under Windows):

 ```console
 mkdir code/release